gohugoio/hugo/content/en/hugo-modules/theme-components.md

 The name used in the `theme` definition above must match a folder in `/your-site/themes`, e.g. `/your-site/themes/my-shortcodes`.
 There are plans to improve on this and get a URL scheme so this can be resolved automatically.

-Also note that a component that is part of a theme can have its own configuration file, e.g. `config.toml`.
+Also note that a component that is part of a theme can have its own configuration file, e.g. `hugo.toml`.
 There are currently some restrictions to what a theme component can configure:

 * `params` (global and per language)
 * `menu` (global and per language)